dzackgarza/Notes/Research/Notes/ReadingGeneral/2018-01-13 Reading Notes.md

 - **Rational Homotopy Theory and Differential Forms** by Griffiths and Morgan
 - **Differential Forms in Algebraic Topology** by Bott and Tu
 - **Differential Topology** by Hirsch
-- **Comprehensive Introduction to DIfferential Geometry** by Spivak
+- **Comprehensive Introduction to Differential Geometry** by Spivak
 - **Topology from the Differentiable Viewpoint** by Milnor
 - **Topology and Geometry** by Bredon
 - **User's Guide to Spectral Sequences** by Mcleary